elloza/AI-System-for-Digitalization-of-traditional-folk-music-performance/README.md

 # AI-System-for-Digitalization-of-traditional-folk-music-performance
-Artificial Intelligence system for digitalization of traditional folk music performances
+A proof of concept Artificial Intelligence system for digitalization of traditional folk music performances

 # Context